ABI-Software/ABIBook/tutorials/embc13/scenario2/opencor.rst

 Check the model
 ---------------

 Now that we have the model, we want to ensure that we are able to produce the current results that it should produce.
-Load the ``n62.cellml`` file in the newly cloned folder into OpenCOR and run a simulation for *5000ms* and plot the membrane potential, ``V``.
-This should result in a similar graph to that shown in upper figure of the exposure page, reproduced here for convenience.
+Load the ``n62.cellml`` file in the newly cloned folder into OpenCOR and run a simulation for *5000 ms* and plot the membrane potential, ``V``.
+This should result in a similar graph to that shown in the upper figure of the exposure page, reproduced here for convenience.

 .. figure:: images/originalResults.png
    :align: center
    :width: 80%

-Notice that in the *5000ms* simulation there are **five** action potentials.
+Notice that in the *5000 ms* simulation there are **five** action potentials.

 Revert to an earlier version of the model
 -----------------------------------------

 Now that we are happy the current version of the model reproduces the results that it should, we want to go back to the version of the model that was published in a journal article.
 This is commonly required because the new work you might want to do with the model will be based on the published model, not its latest version which may have deviated from the validated model which was published.

-Using :term:`Mercurial` there are several methods by which you can jump around the history of a :term:`workspace`.
+Using :term:`Mercurial`, there are several methods by which you can jump around the history of a :term:`workspace`.
 The particular method that works best depends a lot on what you want to do with the workspace once you change back to a revision that is not the most recent.
 Searching the internet for information on the Mercurial (hg) commands: ``revert``, ``update``, and ``branch``; is probably a good place to start working out which is best for your situation.
-In this case we have a fairly simple requirement to go back to the revision prior to the current one so that we can reproduce some simulation results.
-If we were actually going to do further development in this workspace we would need a more elaborate solution than that described below.
+In this case, we have a fairly simple requirement to go back to the revision prior to the current one so that we can reproduce some simulation results.
+If we were actually going to do further development in this workspace, we would need a more elaborate solution than that described below.

-Here we need to update our local clone of the workspace to a state matching the published journal article.
-In order to do this we need to find the appropriate revision identifier to use with our Mercurial client.
-We can find the revision identifier by navigating the to workspace history tab in the model and choosing the :guilabel:`[files]` link for the revision corresponding to the earlier exposure, shown below.
+Here, we need to update our local clone of the workspace to a state matching the published journal article.
+In order to do this, we need to find the appropriate revision identifier to use with our Mercurial client.
+We can find the revision identifier by navigating to the workspace history tab in the model and choosing the :guilabel:`[files]` link for the revision corresponding to the earlier exposure, shown below.

 .. figure:: images/sourceHistoryFilesLink.png
    :align: center